Cult image: Christianity

 The 16th-century Reformation engendered spates of destruction of images, especially in England, Scotland, Ireland, Germany, Switzerland, the Low Countries (the Beeldenstorm), and France.
 Destruction of three-dimensional images was normally near-total, especially images of the Virgin Mary and saints, and the iconoclasts ("image-breakers") also smashed representations of holy figures in stained glass windows and other imagery.
 Further destruction of icons, anathema to Puritans, occurred during the English Civil War.
 Less extreme transitions occurred throughout northern Europe in which formerly Catholic churches became Protestant.

-Catholic regions of Europe, especially artistic centres like Rome and Antwerp, responded to Reformation iconoclasm with a Counter-Reformation renewal of venerable imagery, though banning some of the more fanciful medieval iconographies.
+Catholic regions of Europe, especially artistic centres like Rome and Antwerp, responded to Reformation iconoclasm with a Counter-Reformation renewal of religious imagery, though banning some of the more fanciful medieval iconographies.
 Veneration of the Virgin Mary flourished, in practice and in imagery, and new shrines, such as in Rome's Santa Maria Maggiore, were built for Medieval miraculous icons as part of this trend.

 According to the Catechism of the Catholic Church:

 The Christian veneration of images is not contrary to the first commandment which proscribes idols.
 Indeed, "the honor rendered to an image passes to its prototype", and "whoever venerates an image venerates the person portrayed in it".
 The honor paid to sacred images is a "respectful veneration", not the adoration due to God alone:

 Religious worship is not directed to images in themselves, considered as mere things, but under their distinctive aspect as images leading us on to God incarnate.
 The movement toward the image does not terminate in it as image, but tends toward that whose image it is.